 Medical massage for voice, jaw, breathing and swallowing issues can help alleviate:

-- TMJ dysfunction (jaw clicking or popping, tension, pain and associated issues like headaches, tinnitus, etc.)
+- associated issues like headaches, tinnitus, etc.

-- Speech pathologies and related
+- Speech pathologies (such as muscle tension dysphonia) and related

 - Swallowing difficulties and disorders